 - Students admitted directly from secondary school who recognize a need to improve their writing skills are encouraged to make use of the resources of the Centre for Writing and Scholarly Communication in the Chapman Learning Commons.
 In order to allow time for this work, students are encouraged not to register in more than 13 credits of coursework per term in their first winter session unless they are registered in an eligible Communication course.

 - Students admitted directly from secondary school who have not earned credit for at least one Communication course by the time they qualify for promotion to third-year standing will have their access to credit courses restricted so that they do not exceed the maximum of 78 attempted credits for a third-year student (see Promotion Requirements) without completing the Communication Requirement.

 - Students admitted directly from secondary school who have earned credit for one Communication course prior to being promoted to third-year standing are expected to complete a second Communication course in the next winter session.
 The limits on attempted credits in 3 above apply.

 - Students who are accepted into year one or transfer from another program in UBC or from other post-secondary institutions will be subject to the conditions in notes 1 - 4 above.

 Students should reflect on the skills they develop as they progress through their degrees.
-It is important to recognize both the similarities and the differences between academic disciplines in the conventions of effective communication and to consider taking electives that provide them with opportunities to improve their reading, writing, and speaking skills.
+It is important to recognize both the similarities and the differences between academic disciplines in the conventions of effective communication and to look for courses other than WRDS, or ENGL (in the course offerings in Science and other faculties) that provide students with opportunities to improve their reading, writing, and sometimes oral skills.
 Opportunities to further develop strong communication skills also occur outside the classroom, whether in study groups, clubs and other social activities, community service, or paid work.